GBBO Season 1, Episode 1, Show Stopper Challenge:

 - Preheat oven to 350 and grease 2 nine inch cake pans.

-- Mix the dry ingredients: Flour, sugar, coco powder, baking powder, baking soda, salt, expresso powder.
+- Mix the dry ingredients: Flour, sugar, coco powder, baking powder, baking soda, salt, espresso powder.

 - Add milk, vegetable oil, eggs and vanilla extract to the dry ingredients and mix using an electric mixer.